Paphos: Hospitals and medical centres

 Paphos has only one general hospital located at Anavargos, 3 km northeast of the city centre.
 It was built to replace the old hospital, which was demolished shortly after being abandoned; now, it is a modern medical centre.
 There was consideration that it might be turned into a university hospital when Neapolis University was opened; as of July 2017, this has not transpired.

 There are two hospices in the area: The Friends Hospice and the Archangel Michael Hospice, which is funded by the Catholic Church in Cyprus.

 There are also several private clinics spread throughout the area, such as St George's Private Hospital, built in 1991.

 Education

-The Paphos municipality has 38 primary state schools, 8 secondary state schools (known as gymnasiums and lyceums), 4 privately run English schools and one privately run Russian school.
+The Paphos municipality has 38 primary state schools, 8 secondary state schools (known as gymnasiums and lyceums), 3 privately run English schools and one privately run Russian school.
+First elementary school in Paphos was founded in 1796, in village Kritou Terra.

 Higher education

-The town of Paphos has one higher education institute that began accepting students in June 2010.
+The town of Paphos has several higher education institutes.
+The first one, Neapolis University began accepting students in June 2010.
 The university offers a wide range of undergraduate and postgraduate programmes and consists of 4 schools.
+Recently the American University of Beirut and the Cyprus University of Technology (TEPAK), were built.